ntop/ntopng/doc/src/how_to_start/running_as_a_daemon.rst

 Running ntopng as a Daemon
 ==========================
-Ntopng can be run in daemon mode on unix systems and optionally be run automatically on system startup.
+Ntopng can be run in daemon mode on Unix systems and optionally be run automatically on system startup.
 Daemon execution and status are controlled using the script :code:`/etc/init.d/ntopng`.
-The script is installed automatically on unix systems as it is part of any standard ntopng installation procedure.
+The script is installed automatically on Unix systems as it is part of any standard ntopng installation procedure.
 Newer systems that support systemd use :code:`systemctl` to control daemon execution an status.

 Daemon Configuration File
 -------------------------